Booooooomy/Booooooomy.github.io/_posts/2018-07-02-Reference-and-address.md

    y = tmp;
 }
 ```
 Now it works.
-The only differenece was to change parameters of swap function from int to int&.
+The only thing I did was to change parameters of swap function from int to int&.
 By doing so, we could call not a copy of a and b, but called the exact a and b themselves.
 this is called **call by reference**.